approvals/ApprovalTests.Python/docs/explanation/approval_testing.md

 ### Approving Files

-Coping from the recieved into the appproved.
+Copying from the recieved into the appproved.
 This can be done on the file system or directly in the diff tool.

 "Expected Failure"  -> {"failure2", "Pass (unexpected)"}
 GOAL:  capture the Expected result